Mighty-Data-Inc/dendritic-spine-counter/README.md

 # Dendritic Spine Counter
-This Maven project builds an extension for [ImageJ](https://imagej.net/), the public-domain software for processing and analyzing scientific images.
+This Maven project builds a plugin for [ImageJ](https://imagej.net/), the public-domain software for processing and analyzing scientific images.
-Specifically, it creates a modular wizard to perform automation and data-entry operations related to the task of counting dendritic spines in microscope images.
+This plugin creates a modular wizard dialog to assist neuroscientists with the task of counting dendritic spines in microscope images.
+It achieves this through the use of computer vision algorithms to partially (and optionally) automate the detection of features, and the organization of user interfaces to provide a quick and convenient way for users to enter, consolidate, tabulate, and save their data.

 It is intended to be used by neuroscience researchers, and is made available to the neuroscience community under the